Akene-Uzezi/ecommerce-microservice/architecture.md

     Orders[Orders Service :4444]
     Payments[Payments Service]
     Stock[Stock Service]
-    Products[Products Service]
+    Products[Products Service :7777]
     AuthDB[(Auth DB :6433)]
     OrdersDB[(Orders DB :5433)]
+    ProductsDB[(Products DB :7433)]

     Client -->|HTTP/JSON| Gateway
     Gateway -->|gRPC| Auth
     Gateway -->|gRPC| Orders
+    Gateway -->|gRPC| Products
     Gateway -.->|planned| Payments
     Gateway -.->|planned| Stock
-    Gateway -.->|planned| Products

     Auth --> AuthDB
     Orders -.->|not yet wired| OrdersDB
+    Products --> ProductsDB
 ```

 Solid lines are implemented today; dashed lines are planned.
 The Payments and Stock services are scaffolds (no Go source, no containers).
-The Products service has DB models and a gRPC handler stub but no server entrypoint, Dockerfile, or DB wiring yet, and no container.
-Their databases do not exist yet.
+The Products service has a working gRPC server, Dockerfile, DB models with real SQL, and is connected to `products-db` on `:7433`.
 The Orders service runs but does not yet connect to `orders-db`.

 ## Request Flow